LoftyTowers/devkit/general/checklists.md

 ﻿## Feature DoD
 - Tests updated/added (unit; integration if a boundary is touched).
-- Structured logs at meaningful points.
+- Structured logs at meaningful points (message templates, named properties, log exceptions once at the boundary).
 - Docs updated (README/ADR).
 - Perf/security considered briefly.
 - Migrations safe (if data changed).
-- Async public APIs include CancellationToken and are suffixed `Async`.
+- Async public APIs include `CancellationToken` and are suffixed `Async`.
-- All classes use **constructor DI** for collaborators (logger, validator, repos, gateways, clock).
+- All classes use **constructor DI** for collaborators (logger, validator, repos, gateways, clock) and wrap method bodies in `try/catch` unless an explicit comment explains why not.
 - No service locator, no static singletons for shared state.
 - Only pure helpers are static.
 - Extensibility considered using the decision table: